arnelap/boxzilla.js/README.md

-        'dismissed': 24,        // hours that a box should stay hidden after being dismissed 'triggered': 1          // hours that a box should stay hidden after being triggered },            // integer, number of days a box should be hidden when dismissed 'minimumScreenWidth': 0,    // integer, box won't show on screens smaller than this 'rehide': false,            // boolean, whether box should rehide when certain triggers are no longer met.
+        'dismissed': 24,        // hours that a box should stay hidden after being dismissed 'triggered': 1          // hours that a box should stay hidden after being triggered },            // integer, number of days a box should be hidden when dismissed 'screenWidthCondition' => { // null or object 'condition' => 'larger',  // either "smaller" or "larger" 'value' => 450,           // integer, box will only show on screens larger or smaller than this, depending on condition },
+    'rehide': false,            // boolean, whether box should rehide when certain triggers are no longer met.
     'position': 'center',       // "center", "bottom-right", "top-left", etc.
     'testMode': false,          // boolean